mykljohn/django-oscar-support/README.rst

   SLAs.

 For to do:

 * Test and coverage for all features.
 * Improve styles: print only file name instead his path.
+* Not all changes in the forms have to make a new messages.

 Screenshots
 -----------